Singapore Marina Bay skyline at night, Marina Bay Sands hotel with

 Best Neighborhoods to Stay

-Marina Bay is the modern luxury cluster — Mandarin Oriental, Fullerton Bay, Marina Bay Sands.
+Marina Bay is the modern luxury cluster, Mandarin Oriental, Fullerton Bay, Marina Bay Sands.
 Civic District beside the river holds Raffles and The Fullerton Hotel.
-Sentosa Island is the resort and family district — Capella Singapore.
-Orchard is the shopping and residential district — Four Seasons, Shangri-La.
+Sentosa Island is the resort and family district, Capella Singapore.
+Orchard is the shopping and residential district, Four Seasons, Shangri-La.
 Tanglin beside the Botanic Gardens has St Regis.
-Chinatown / Maxwell for Six Senses Maxwell.
+Chinatown / Maxwell for Maxwell Reserve, the former The Maxwell Reserve, Autograph Collection, now Autograph Collection.

 Average Prices & What to Expect